National Vision (NASDAQ:EYE) Issues FY 2022 Earnings Guidance

 National Vision (NASDAQ:EYE – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $0.65-$0.80 for the period, compared to the consensus EPS estimate of $1.10.
 The company issued revenue guidance of $2.01 billion-$2.07 billion, compared to the consensus revenue estimate of $2.17 billion.

-National Vision (NASDAQ:EYE – Get Rating) last posted its earnings results on Tuesday, May 10th.
-The company reported $0.33 earnings per share for the quarter, topping analysts’ consensus estimates of $0.30 by $0.03.
-The business had revenue of $527.70 million for the quarter, compared to analyst estimates of $538.38 million.
+National Vision (NASDAQ:EYE – Get Rating) last posted its quarterly earnings data on Tuesday, May 10th.
+The company reported $0.33 earnings per share for the quarter, topping the consensus estimate of $0.30 by $0.03.
+The company had revenue of $527.70 million during the quarter, compared to analysts’ expectations of $538.38 million.
 National Vision had a return on equity of 10.96% and a net margin of 5.55%.
-The firm’s revenue was down 1.2% compared to the same quarter last year.
-During the same period in the previous year, the firm earned $0.45 EPS.
-Analysts predict that National Vision will post 0.52 earnings per share for the current year.
+National Vision’s revenue for the quarter was down 1.2% compared to the same quarter last year.
+During the same period in the prior year, the firm earned $0.45 earnings per share.
+As a group, sell-side analysts expect that National Vision will post 0.52 EPS for the current year.

-In related news, SVP Jared Brandman bought 5,000 shares of National Vision stock in a transaction dated Thursday, May 12th.
+In related news, Director Virginia A. Hepner bought 1,000 shares of the stock in a transaction that occurred on Friday, May 13th.
+The stock was acquired at an average cost of $25.71 per share, with a total value of $25,710.00.
+Following the transaction, the director now directly owns 12,588 shares in the company, valued at $323,637.48.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, SVP Jared Brandman bought 5,000 shares of the stock in a transaction that occurred on Thursday, May 12th.
 The shares were bought at an average cost of $23.25 per share, with a total value of $116,250.00.
-Following the acquisition, the senior vice president now owns 18,697 shares in the company, valued at approximately $434,705.25.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Virginia A. Hepner bought 1,000 shares of National Vision stock in a transaction dated Friday, May 13th.
-The shares were bought at an average cost of $25.71 per share, for a total transaction of $25,710.00.
-Following the completion of the acquisition, the director now owns 12,588 shares in the company, valued at approximately $323,637.48.
+Following the completion of the transaction, the senior vice president now owns 18,697 shares in the company, valued at $434,705.25.
 The disclosure for this purchase can be found here.
-Corporate insiders own 2.30% of the company’s stock.
+Company insiders own 2.30% of the company’s stock.

-Several hedge funds have recently made changes to their positions in EYE.
-Wellington Management Group LLP lifted its position in shares of National Vision by 43.2% during the 1st quarter.
-Wellington Management Group LLP now owns 3,551,095 shares of the company’s stock worth $154,721,000 after buying an additional 1,070,444 shares during the last quarter.
-Durable Capital Partners LP raised its position in National Vision by 17.8% in the first quarter.
-Durable Capital Partners LP now owns 3,411,469 shares of the company’s stock valued at $148,638,000 after purchasing an additional 515,072 shares during the last quarter.
-Wasatch Advisors Inc. raised its position in National Vision by 9.5% in the first quarter.
-Wasatch Advisors Inc. now owns 2,994,355 shares of the company’s stock valued at $130,464,000 after purchasing an additional 258,848 shares during the last quarter.
-Penn Capital Management Company LLC raised its position in National Vision by 42.7% in the first quarter.
-Penn Capital Management Company LLC now owns 181,451 shares of the company’s stock valued at $6,875,000 after purchasing an additional 54,303 shares during the last quarter.
-Finally, Invesco Ltd. raised its position in National Vision by 3.8% in the first quarter.
-Invesco Ltd. now owns 1,337,703 shares of the company’s stock valued at $58,283,000 after purchasing an additional 49,586 shares during the last quarter.
+A number of large investors have recently made changes to their positions in the stock.
+Virtu Financial LLC bought a new position in shares of National Vision in the 1st quarter worth about $203,000.
+Engineers Gate Manager LP bought a new position in shares of National Vision in the 1st quarter worth about $315,000.
+Hsbc Holdings PLC raised its position in shares of National Vision by 43.3% in the 1st quarter.
+Hsbc Holdings PLC now owns 10,533 shares of the company’s stock worth $463,000 after acquiring an additional 3,182 shares in the last quarter.
+Squarepoint Ops LLC bought a new position in shares of National Vision in the 4th quarter worth about $610,000.
+Finally, Jane Street Group LLC raised its position in shares of National Vision by 198.2% in the 1st quarter.
+Jane Street Group LLC now owns 15,834 shares of the company’s stock worth $690,000 after acquiring an additional 10,525 shares in the last quarter.

 About National Vision (Get Rating)